ppy/osu-wiki/news/2024/2024-02-14-project-loved-february-2024.md

 Before we move on to the picks, feel free to take a moment to review a few changes within the Loved team:

 - The osu!
-Loved captain applications are now concluded, and we'd like to give a warm welcome to ::chiv::{ user=6701656 } and [vyper](https://osu.ppy.sh/users/9948665)!
+Loved captain applications are now concluded, and we'd like to give a warm welcome to ::chiv::{ user=6701656 } and ::vyper::{ user=9948665 }!
 They'll now be one of the main forces that conjure up awesome picks for you to enjoy on a monthly basis.
-- As the *Theory of Equivalent Exchange* dictates, we must bid a heartfelt farewell to double dash–enjoyers ::-NoName-::{ user=10400730 } and [-Kazu-](https://osu.ppy.sh/users/920861) as they've decided to move on from their positions.
+- As the *Theory of Equivalent Exchange* dictates, we must bid a heartfelt farewell to double dash–enjoyers ::-NoName-::{ user=10400730 } and ::-Kazu-::{ user=920861 } as they've decided to move on from their positions.
 We'd like to thank them for playing instrumental roles in their respective fields and wish them the best going forward!
-- With -NoName- leaving, ::0x84f::{ user=7944724 } and [aceticke](https://osu.ppy.sh/users/8838763) will be taking on the mantle of the coordination role.
+- With -NoName- leaving, ::0x84f::{ user=7944724 } and ::aceticke::{ user=8838763 } will be taking on the mantle of the coordination role.
 Please wish them luck in their adventures of making sure everything is running smoothly and on time!

 Enough yapping for now, let's go through this month's picks brought to you by our lovely captains: